fstab50/xlines/README.md

     ```

 4. **IMPORTANT**: Prior to installing **xlines**, verify the python3 version installed.

-If Python 3.7 is installed, _you must uninstall it and install Python 3.6_.
-Although this change will not have any effect on the OS support applications themselves, you should evaluate if a small, but potential effect on custom applications running on the machine
+    * If Python 3.7 is installed, _you must uninstall it and install Python 3.6_.
+    * This change should not have any effect on the OS support applications themselves, you should evaluate the small chance that there is a potential effect on custom applications running on the machine.

     ```
     $ python3 --version